Control Flow

 Control flow is used to determine which blocks of code are executed and how many times. *Conditional* statements and expressions decide whether or not to execute some code and *looping* ones execute something more than once.

-Logical Operators
+#### Logical Operators <a href="#logical-operators" id="logical-operators"></a>

-Unlike most other operators in Zaidlang which are just a special syntax for method calls, the and and or operators are special.
+Unlike most other operators in Zaidlang which are just a special syntax for method calls, the `and` and `or` operators are special.
 This is because they only conditionally evaluate right operand--they short-circuit.

-An and ("logical and") expression evaluates the left-hand argument.
+An `and` ("logical and") expression evaluates the left-hand argument.
 If it's false, it returns that value.
 Otherwise it evaluates and returns the right-hand argument.

 printftw(false and 1)